dkrichards86/dkrichards86.github.io/_posts/2023-06-29-my_journey_pt_04.md

 of Science in Information Technology (specializing in software engineering) and a Masters of Business Administration (focused on information technology management).
 It was a busy two years!

-That brings us to the present.
-I recently transitioned to a new role as a software engineer with a company making software to improve the quality of public transit.
-You’ll have to check back a little later to learn about the new chapter of my career!